LocalGov Drupal will remain open source and free for anyone to download and use.

 We encourage councils to work with each other, but they don’t tend to do so without help.

-Over the last few years the LGD team has actively encouraged collaboration, onboarded new councils, run show-and-tell sessions, blogged about progress, facilitated working groups to build new features, and more.
+The LGD team actively encourages collaboration, onboards new councils, runs community and show-and-tell sessions, blogs about progress, facilitates working groups to build new features, and more.

 How fees are calculated